How to Backup MySQL Database with AutoMySQLBackup on Ubuntu Linux

 Summary:

-This post shows students and new users an effortless way to automatically MySQL backup on Ubuntu.
+This post shows students and new users an effortless way to back up MySQL on Ubuntu automatically.
 The AuthMySQLBackup tool can set a backup job to run daily, weekly, or monthly.

 The job will back up all MySQL databases and store them in the specified location.